1.4 Operators, Precedence, and Type Conversion

 • Parentheses override default precedence and are the safest way to communicate intended grouping.

-• Mixed integer and float arithmetic commonly converts the result to `float`, while incompatible operands raise `TypeError`.
+• Mixed `int`/`float` arithmetic promotes the result to `float`; incompatible operands raise `TypeError`.

 Operators create expressions

 An operator combines values into a larger expression.
-PCEP focuses heavily on arithmetic and basic logical operators because small changes in symbols can change both value and type.
+PCEP leans heavily on arithmetic and basic logical operators because a one-symbol change can alter both the value and its type.

 Precedence and associativity